Reewarp/WheelFiesta/README.md

 Welcome !

-It's a litte AHK script that make the scroll down with the mousewheel left clicking each time the scroll down is used and that with whatever other key pressed and hold.
+It's a litte AHK script replace the scroll down of the mousewheel for the left click.
+Each time the scroll down is used and that with whatever other key pressed and hold a left click is send.
-A little popup showing when the script is suspend or unsuspend
+A little popup showing up when the script is suspend or unsuspend

 ------------------------------------------------------------------------------------------